tpadilla10117/todos_app/README.md

 # App Description

-- An application that uses the GPT-3 AI model created by OpenAI { https://openai.com/api/ }.
-The model can process plain text prompts and produce outputs not dissimilar to human writing.
+- An application that generates a list of to-dos based on user input in a form field.

-- In this application, users can type in a prompt (e.g. Write a poem about Dinosaurs, I think cats are cute, etc.) in a form input field.
-Once a prompt is submitted via the 'Submit' button on the graphical interface, the GPT-3 will be reached via the text-curie-001 API and will respond with an interpreted output.
+- In this application, users can type in some text, click a button, and create a dynamic to-do list

 ## Table of Contents:
 * [Deployment](#Deployment)